 - Tips from the School of Public Health

-For advice on grant writing, consider consulting this page from Purdue OWL, the Art of Grantsmanship, Writing a Successful Grant Proposal from the MN Council on Foundations, the Proposal Writing Short Course online from the Foundation Center, or Developing Competitive Proposals from the Grant Resource Center.
+For advice on grant writing, consider consulting this page from Purdue OWL, the Art of Grantsmanship, Writing a Successful Grant Proposal from the MN Council on Foundations, the Proposal Writing Short Course online from Candid, or Developing Competitive Proposals from the Grant Resource Center.

 Open Grants, from the Moore Foundation, includes grant proposals made openly available by researchers.
 This resources includes proposals for foundation and society funders, as well as federal funders in the United States and internationally.